pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Event store
 -----------

-A :class:`~eventsourcing.dcb.persistence.DCBEventStore` encapsulates both a :ref:`mapper <DCB Mapper>` and a :ref:`recorder <DCB Recorders>`.
+A :class:`~eventsourcing.dcb.persistence.DcbEventStore` encapsulates both a :ref:`mapper <DCB Mapper>` and a :ref:`recorder <DCB Recorders>`.
 It has methods for reading and appending events.

-The :func:`~eventsourcing.dcb.persistence.DCBEventStore.read` method returns an iterator of matching events.
+The :func:`~eventsourcing.dcb.persistence.DcbEventStore.read` method returns an iterator of matching events.
 The optional ``cb`` parameter is a consistency boundary for selecting events.
 The argument can be either a list of selectors, or an individual selector.
 The optional ``after`` parameter is a sequence number after which events will be read.

-The :func:`~eventsourcing.dcb.persistence.DCBEventStore.append` method has an ``events`` parameter, which is a list of events.
+The :func:`~eventsourcing.dcb.persistence.DcbEventStore.append` method has an ``events`` parameter, which is a list of events.
 The optional ``cb`` parameter is a consistency boundary for detecting conflicting events.
 The argument can be either a list of selectors, or an individual selector.
 The optional ``after`` parameter represents a sequence number after which conflicting events will be detected.

 .. code-block:: python

-    from eventsourcing.dcb.persistence import DCBEventStore
+    from eventsourcing.dcb.persistence import DcbEventStore

-    event_store = DCBEventStore(
+    event_store = DcbEventStore(
         mapper=mapper,
         recorder=in_memory_recorder,
     )